 Anyone who has shopped at a retailer with few physical storefronts to browse knows it can be hard to figure out where to start.
-There are dozens upon dozens of options that all seem as worthy as the next, but the reality is that products from any given brand are not all created equal.
+There are dozens of options that may all seem as worthy as the next, but the reality is that not all products from a given brand are created equal.
 When you shop as regularly as we do, you learn that many brands just do some things better than they do other things.
-L.L.Bean, we’ve found, is one of those brands — its massive inventory of unisex basics (and outdoor gear) needs to be carefully sorted through to find gems like the best duck boots, the most durable totes, and the warmest slippers.
+L.L.Bean, we’ve found, is one of those brands — its massive inventory of unisex basics (and outdoor gear) must be carefully culled to find gems like the best duck boots, the most durable totes, and the warmest slippers.
 To help make things easier, we’ve rounded up all the L.L.Bean stuff our writers and editors — as well as architects, photographers, gardeners, and vintage-store owners — have recommended on the Strategist.

 “No one can top the L.L.Bean Boat and Tote,” says Chris Black, host of the podcast How Long Gone, and our writers and editors heartily agree — so much so that the Boat and Tote is featured on the Strategist 100, our roundup of the best, most stood-behind products that have ever appeared on this website.
 Ming Thompson, an architect and principal at design firm Atelier Cho Thompson and proud owner of eight of these totes, says, “You might think this is a bag, but you’d be mistaken.
 It’s a laundry bag, a picnic basket, a way to schlep all your things across town.”
 In fact, as former Strategist writer Hilary Reid points out, they were originally designed for hauling ice back in the 1940s, but they’ve taken on a new life as an actually stylish bag in the decades since, “carried by both Carolyn Bessette in the ’90s and Chloë Sevigny in 2016.”
 And if you want to have even more fun with your tote, you can monogram it, as Strategist contributor Sadie Stein has done.
 The result is something so versatile, it can take you “from Greenwich Academy lacrosse practice to Sunday afternoon at Dover Street Market.”